WisdmLabs/moodle-block_edwiser_site_monitor/README.md

-Edwiser Server Monitor is a Product of Wisdmlabs.
+Edwiser Site Monitor is a Product of Wisdmlabs.
-This allows you to see your Moodle Server performance.
+This allows you to see your Moodle Site performance.
 Features
 ========
 1. Monitor Live CPU usage